30 Free Things to do in Sydney

 Keep your wallets stashed away this weekend while you enjoy a family day out with our top recommendations for 100 per cent free things to do in Sydney - enjoy!

-Free Things to do in Sydney
+Free Things to Do in Sydney

-2. Traverse a Centuries-old Mangrove Forest
+3. Traverse a Centuries-old Mangrove Forest

 It's hard to believe that in the midst of the hustle and bustle of Sydney city, there lies a centuries-old mangrove forest!